 To understand why female sexuality is suppressed in many cultures, we first need to understand what’s so special about female sexuality that it ends up being suppressed almost everywhere and not male sexuality.

 It all starts with the fact that evolution has rendered female sexuality more valuable than male sexuality, not just in humans but in many other species.

-The reason why female sexuality carries a high value is that females invest more in the offspring than the males.
-Pregnancy and child-rearing typically require women to invest huge amounts of effort, energy, time and resources.
+The reason why female sexuality carries a high value is that females invest more in their offspring than males.
+Pregnancy and child-rearing typically require women to invest huge amounts of effort, energy, time, and resources.

 Conversely, men invest little in producing babies.
 It takes them only a few minutes to do so.
 They can inseminate a woman for the sheer pleasure of it and not worry about the potential consequences.

 Therefore, when a woman consents to sex, she unconsciously consents to bear all the potential costs associated with it, even if the benefit in terms of pleasure is high.
 Hence, their sexuality has a high value compared to men who bear little or no costs when they have sex.

 This is why men are expected to court women and not the other way around.
 When men have sex with women, they’re essentially gaining access to a valuable resource.
 They can’t gain it for nothing.
 It makes no economic sense.

 They have to make the exchange equal by compensating for the low value of their own sexuality- by giving the woman they’re courting something more, such as gifts, romance, love, and commitment.